juristr/juristr.github.com/_posts/2016-01-25-learning-ng2-dynamic-styles.md

 el.nativeElement.style.backgroundColor = 'yellow';
 ```

 This way you can deliberately modify the properties of the native DOM element.
-So why would I want to use the `Renderer`.
+So why would I want to use the `Renderer2`.
 Well, Angular isn't only build for the browser, but it can potentially also be rendered on the server or render native elements on a mobile device (via [NativeScript](https://www.nativescript.org/) for instance).
-Thus, the `Renderer` provides an abstraction over the native elements.
+Thus, the `Renderer2` provides an abstraction over the native elements.

 Check out this Plunk for the full code.